wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 - If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident is logged into PagerDuty.

-You can customize this behavior using the PagerDuty [alert target](webhooks_alert_notification.html).
+You can customize this behavior by creating a custom PagerDuty [alert target](webhooks_alert_notification.html) with different triggers.

 ## Viewing Firing Alerts